Your Baby's Care Team

 Many types of physicians may be involved in your baby's care while in the NICU:

 - Neonatalogists are board-certified pediatricians with advanced training in the care of premature and ill newborns.
 They supervise all care of your baby.
-Every two to four weeks, a different neonatologist serves as the attending physician.
 This is the doctor who is present in the nursery and responsible for what happens.
 At night and on weekends, other neonatologists are on call for the NICU.

 - Pediatric hospitalists are physicians who specialize in pediatric hospital care.
 Our hospitalists provide focused, efficient and quality care to your child and are in constant communication with your child's pediatrician to allow for seamless care after hospitalization.
 During this difficult time, you can rest easy knowing your child is in excellent hands.

 - Respiratory therapists evaluate, treat, and care for premature infants whose lungs are not fully developed.
 They assume primary responsibility for all respiratory care therapeutic treatments and diagnostic procedures, including the supervision of respiratory therapy technicians.

 - Fellows are physicians training for careers in neonatology or perinatalogy.
 The close working relationship that exists between the pediatrics and obstetrics departments as well as the philosophy of the neonatal-perinatal training program assure a versatile and encompassing fellowship program.
 Fellows work closely and under the direction of a neonatalogist for the highest quality of care for our littlest patients.

 The neonatologists on staff are UW Health physicians and UW School of Medicine and Public Health faculty members.

 - Consultants are physicians that specialize in certain areas of pediatric medicine or surgery.
 They are available to see your baby if needed.